Overview

 The Patricia Holdings Trust deed provides that the Nominations can be renewed every 3 years but do not have to be renewed.
 It also provides that there can be an agreement between the Trustee and the Members (that binds the Trustee) setting out how the members benefits are to be distributed if the member dies.

-When should a Superannuation Trust deed be updated?
+When should a SMSF trust deed be updated?

 A Superannuation Trust deed should be updated whenever there is a significant change in the law.
 As a general rule of thumb the Trustees of a Superannuation Fund should consider reviewing the Trust deed every two years and should update at least every four years.
 The Funds Auditor may provide some guidance regarding this.